Client Onboarding Checklist for an MSP

 5. Obtain all contracts and warranties for hardware and software, including:

-• IT hardware manufacturer and all warranty contracts
+• IT hardware manufacturer and all warranty MSP contracts

 • IT software license contracts (operating system, anti-virus, proprietary applications, backup, etc.)